lenmorld/CICD-experiments/ARGO.md

 kubectl get pod -n argocd
 ```

-Wait until all the pods are ready/running
+Re-run (wait) until all the pods are Running

 ### Make ArgoCD server available locally
 using port-forwarding